palantir/tslint/README.md

 #### `next` branch

-The [`next` branch of this repo](https://github.com/palantir/tslint/tree/next) tracks the latest TypeScript compiler nightly release as a `devDependency`.
+The [`next` branch of this repo](https://github.com/palantir/tslint/tree/next) tracks the latest TypeScript compiler nightly release as a `peerDependency`.
 This allows you to develop the linter and its rules against the latest features of the language.
 Releases from this branch are published to npm with the `next` dist-tag, so you may install the latest dev version of TSLint via `npm install tslint@next`.